Rio Grande do Sul: Farroupilha Revolution

 The ensuing Farroupilha Revolution (known locally as Guerra dos Farrapos) lasted ten years.
 The rebels stormed Porto Alegre, but were driven out from there in June 1836.
 From then on, the Empire was able to control most of the coastal region, achieving decisive strategic advantage from this.
 However, in 1839, the rebels were still able to invade Santa Catarina, where they proclaimed a Juliana Republic, in a federal relationship with Rio Grande do Sul (during the Santa Catarina campaign, Giuseppe Garibaldi joined the rebels for a while before he returned to Europe and eventually became a hero in his native Italy).
 The Empire soon retook initiative, though, and from them on the rebels fought in the defensive.

 In 1842, the Empire assigned a new Provincial governor and military commander, the Baron, later Duke of Caxias.
 The inability of the rebels to secure contact with the world through a seaport, the dwindling economy of the Province, combined with Caxias' superior capabilities as military commander, led to the fall, in 1843, of important rebel strongholds, Caçapava do Sul, Bagé, and Alegrete.
 Economically exhausted and militarily defeated, the rebels accepted Caxias' terms of surrender.
 A general amnesty was declared, the rebellious officials were incorporated into the Imperial Army, slaves enrolled in the rebel Army were freed.
 Additionally, the Empire imposed a 25% tax on foreign jerky imports.

 The province suffered greatly in the struggle, but recovered quickly, not only due to the import tax protection, but mainly due to renewed instability in Argentina and Uruguay: Rosas' government in Argentina continually interfered in Uruguayan affairs until 1851, and Buenos Aires was blockaded by the French and the English from 1845 to 1848.

 Conflicts with neighbouring countries

-At mid-19th century, Rio Grande do Sul was repeatedly involved in war between Brazil and its neighbours.
+At the mid-19th century, Rio Grande do Sul was repeatedly involved in war between Brazil and its neighbours.
 Those included war against Argentina and Uruguay (deposal of Juan Manuel Rosas, Argentinian dictator, and Manuel Ceferino Oribe y Viana, Uruguayan president, 1852) and intervention in Uruguay (deposal of Atanasio Cruz Aguirre, 1864).
 This, in turn, led to Paraguayan intervention, and the Paraguayan War, known in Portuguese as Guerra do Paraguai.

 In the war against Rosas, 75% of the Brazilian troops were gaúchos.
 As the only Brazilian boundaries actually facing foreign armies able to project the Empire's power, Rio Grande do Sul and its gaúchos quickly developed a reputation as soldiers.